List of FC Barcelona records and statistics: Honours

 FC Barcelona won their first trophy in 1902 when they lifted the Copa Macaya, which was the predecessor to the Catalan Championship.
 The club won the Catalan Championship a record 23 times during the 40-year span of the tournament.

 When the national league was established in 1929, the importance of the regional league declined, and it was abandoned in 1940.
 From then on, Barcelona did not participate in regional competitions until the establishment of the Copa Catalunya in 1993, a cup they have won a record nine times.

-They are the most successful football club in Spain, having won a total of 76 domestic titles: 26 La Liga, a record 31 Copa del Rey, a record 14 Supercopa de España, a record three Copa Eva Duarte and a record two Copa de la Liga.
+They are the most successful football club in Spain, having won a total of 80 domestic titles: 28 La Liga, a record 32 Copa del Rey, a record two Copa de la Liga, a record 15 Supercopa de España and a record three Copa Eva Duarte.

 The club is also one of the most successful clubs in international club football, having won 22 official trophies in total, 14 of which are UEFA competitions and 8 recognised by FIFA.
-Barcelona has won five UEFA Champions League titles, a record four UEFA Cup Winners' Cup titles, a record three Inter-Cities Fairs Cup titles (non-UEFA), a shared record of two Latin Cup titles, a shared record of five UEFA Super Cup titles and three FIFA Club World Cup titles.
-They are also second to Real Madrid in terms of overall official titles 98–99.
+Barcelona has won five UEFA Champions League titles, a record four UEFA Cup Winners' Cups, a record three Inter-Cities Fairs Cups (non-UEFA), a shared record of two Latin Cups, five UEFA Super Cups and three FIFA Club World Cups.
+They are also second to Real Madrid in terms of overall official titles in Spain, with 102.